-My interest in ‘supervising’/co-learning alongside community workers and clinicians started over six years ago, when I had an experience of supervision that was very different from any I had had in the 14 years leading up to it.
-I was used to the type of supervision that did not address power in the supervisor-supervisee relationship (a top-down approach), and that centred the supervisor’s knowledge and understandings above my own.
-At Oolagen, a youth mental health centre where I have worked for seven years (now called Skylark), I had an experience of supervision that centred my ethics, skills and knowledge, and rather than problem-solving, my supervisor invited me to think my way through dilemmas that I faced in my practice by asking self-reflexive questions.
-I was never the same person leaving these conversations that I was when I had entered.
-Not only did I leave feeling more connected with the values and ethics that I hold in this work, but I felt an aliveness about doing the work, which stemmed from an understanding of how my values and ethics were behind every decision I made.
-These supervision conversations were profoundly transformative, and informed the way I facilitate supervision conversations with individuals and groups today.
+My interest in ‘supervising’ (co-learning) alongside student interns, community workers and clinicians began when I had an experience of clinical supervision that was very different from any I had had in the 14 years leading up to it.
+I was used to the type of supervision that did not address power relations in the supervisor-supervisee relationship – a top-down approach – and one that centered the supervisor’s knowledge and understandings above my own.
+At Oolagen, a youth mental health centre, where I worked as a therapist for more than seven years, I had an experience of supervision that centered my ethics, skills and knowledge.
+Rather than problem-solving, advice-giving, offering opinions about the motivations of the young person I was consulting about, my supervisor invited me to name, and think my way through dilemmas I faced in my practice by asking self-reflexive narrative questions.
+Not only was I invited to name and explore problems (e.g. Stuckness, Self-Doubt, Dread) that were showing up for me in conversations with young people, but I was also invited to name the skills, ethics, politics reflected in directions I took.
+I was never the same person leaving these conversations that I was when I entered.
+I felt an aliveness about doing the work, which stemmed from understanding how my values/ethics/politics and skills were showing up in decisions I made, and as a result, my confidence in my skills grew.
+I also left conversations feeling more connected to what the young people/parents I consulted with taught me, what they contributed to how I was able to show up in conversations with them, and how I was different on account of these conversations.
+These supervision conversations were profoundly transformative, and inform the way I facilitate supervision conversations with individuals and groups today.

-For five years I have supervised people of diverse genders and racial backgrounds, and folks whose educational background, theoretical framework and work context are different from mine.
-I have supported workers who do community outreach alongside LGBTQ++ youth, people who work in health care settings, mental health, addictions and in private practice.
-After five years of consulting as a supervisor, I still feel the same, in terms of how these conversations move me.
+For 6 years I have ‘supervised’ people of diverse genders and racial backgrounds, and people whose educational background, theoretical framework, and work context are different than mine.
+I have supported workers who do community outreach alongside 2SLGBTTQIA youth, people who work in health care settings, mental health, harm reduction and folks who are in private practice.
+After 6 years of engaging in ‘supervision’ conversations, I still feel the same, in terms of how these conversations move me.
 I am not the same person at the end of a conversation with a supervisee (co-learner) that I was at the beginning.
-For the purposes of this page I will refer to people who are commonly referred to as ‘supervisees’ as ‘co-learners’ as this is how I see the relationship I have with the people with whom I consult.
+For the purposes of this page I will refer to people who are commonly referred to as ‘supervisees’ as co-learners, as this is how I see the two-way learning relationship I have with the people with whom I consult.

-I have been told that the questions I ask in supervision conversations have been helpful to clinicians in naming and re-connecting with the ethics, values, skills and commitments embedded in their work with clients.
-Clinicians have reflected that this has been useful, not only in terms of developing a greater sense of agency, but also in terms of having an expanded repertoire of questions they might ask to invite clients to consider the values, ethics and skills embedded in their resistance to injustices.
-Co-learners have shared with me that their clients have reflected that they leave encounters with them with a greater sense of agency about their skills and knowledges (and clinicians too, have an enhanced sense that they are making a difference in the lives of their clients).
+I have been told that the questions I ask in supervision conversations have been helpful to clinicians in terms of feeling more connected to the skills, ethics, values and commitments that are reflected in their work, and that this has been useful, not only in terms of the development of their confidence, but also in terms of having an expanded repertoire of questions they might ask their own clients.

-By inviting co-learners to question some of the taken-for-granted ways of thinking about this work (i.e. the histories behind certain practices; whose benefit these practices are in service of; at what, or whose, cost; and how or in what ways these practices fit and/or do not fit with their own preferred ways of working) workers have expressed that they have come away from our conversations with a deeper sense of their preferred professional identities.
+By inviting ‘supervisees’/co-learners to question some of the taken-for-granted ways of thinking about this work (i.e. the histories behind certain practices or ideas; whose benefit these practices or ideas serve; at what, or whose cost; and how or in what ways these practices fit and/or do not fit with their own preferred ways of working), therapists and community workers have expressed that they have come away from our conversations with a deeper sense of their preferred ways of being in this work.